DIY Fleece Unicorn Pillow with Free Pattern

 The pillow was easy to put together – it took me two nap times (how I measure the length of all of my craft projects!) and was so fun to make!
 I love all the different fleece colors in the mane and how sweet the fleece flowers are on the front.
 The pillow is so cozy and will look cute as a decorative pillow in my daughter’s room.
 Below is the tutorial with tons of pictures as well as the free pattern so you can create one too!

-- Free printable pattern – grab the free pattern by filling out the purple form at the end of this post in black)
+- Free printable pattern – grab the free pattern by filling out the purple form at the end of this post in blue)

 - White Fleece